Bioinspired random projections for robust, sparse classification: Mathematical properties

 The second part of the transformation $A$, defined in \eqref{eq:transformation}, is the application of a cap operator.
 This is a map $c_k:\R^n\to\R^n$ that retains the $k$ largest (in magnitude) entries of a vector and sets all the others to zero.
 A cap operator is a crude way to sparsify a vector, with a degree of sparsity that can be controlled by varying the parameter $k$.

 It is trivially the case that if $1\leq k\leq n$, then for any $x\in\mathbb{R}^n$ and any $p\in(0,\infty)$, it holds that

 In fact, if $x$ is sufficiently sparse, in the sense that $\|x\|_p$ is small when $p$ is small, then $c_k(x)$ is close to $x$.
-In particular, the following result was stated in \cite{donoho2006compressed} and we provide a short proof of it here, for completeness.
+Various results along these lines exist, we prove one such statement below.
+A different version can be found in \cite{donoho2006compressed}, for example.

 \begin{theorem} Let $c_k : \mathbb{R}^n \longrightarrow \mathbb{R}^n$ be the cap operation that retains the $k$ largest (in magnitude) entries of a vector and sets all the others to zero.
 Then, for any $p \in (0,2)$,